A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Application to AICS'2019 Challenge When Knowing Nothing about Attacks

 \subsection{Basic Analysis of the AICS'2019 Challenge}

-As discussed in Principle 1 of the framework, our basic analysis aims to identify some basic characteristics that should be taken into consideration when adapting Algorithm \ref{alg:train} to this specific case study.

-\textbf{Is the training set imbalanced?} The training set consists of 12,536 instances, and the test set consists of 3,133 instances.
+\textbf{Is the Training Set Imbalanced?} The training set consists of 12,536 instances, and the test set consists of 3,133 instances.
 The training set contains 8,678 instances in class `0', 1,883 instances in class `1', 771 instances in class `2', 692 instances in class `3', and 512 instances in class `4'.
 We can calculate the maximum ratio between the number of instances in different classes is 16.95, indicating that the training set is highly imbalanced.
 In order to cope with the imbalance in the training set, we use the {\it Oversampling} method to replicate randomly selected feature vectors from a class with a small number of feature vectors.
 The replication process ends until the number of feature vectors is comparable to that of the largest class (i.e., the class with the largest number of feature vectors), where ``comparable'' is measured by a predefined ratio.
 In order to see the effect of this ratio, we use a 5-fold cross validation on the training set to investigate the impact of this ratio.
 The classifier consists of neural networks with two fully-connected layers (each layer having 160 neurons with the ReLU activation function), which are optimized via Adam with epochs 50, mini-batch size 128, learning rate 0.001.
 The model is selected when achieving the best Macro F1 score on the validation set.
 Table \ref{tab:imbalanced} shows that the Macro F1 score decreases as the oversampling ratio of minority classes increases.
-In order to make each mini-batch of training data contain examples from all classes, which would be critical in muticlass classification, our experience suggests us to select the 30\% ratio.
+In order to make each mini-batch of training data contain examples from all classes, which would be critical in multiclass classification, our experience suggests us to select the 30\% ratio.

-\textbf{Are there sufficiently many examples?} Machine learning, especially deep learning, models need to be trained with a ``large'' number of examples, where ``large'' is relative to the number of features.
-In the challenge dataset, the training set contains 12,536 examples while noting that there are 106,428 features, which may lead to overfitting.
-To cope with this, we note that adversarial training is a data augmentation method~\cite{goodfellow6572explaining}, which can be leveraged to regularize the resulting classifiers.